ye-kyaw-thu/kh-polarity/README.md

 [3]. [cut-column.pl](https://github.com/ye-kyaw-thu/kh-polarity/blob/main/code/cut-column.pl), This code was used to fix the number of class errors.
 [4]. [print-codepoint.pl](https://github.com/ye-kyaw-thu/kh-polarity/blob/main/code/print-codepoint.pl), This code was used for printing the code points (decimal, Unicode) of each Khmer character.
 [5]. [check-empty-field.pl](https://github.com/ye-kyaw-thu/kh-polarity/blob/main/code/check-empty-field.pl), This code was used to clean blank fields in the Khmer polarity corpus.
+[6]. [train-sentencepiece.py](https://github.com/ye-kyaw-thu/kh-polarity/blob/main/code/train-sentencepiece.py), This code was used to train [SentencePiece](https://github.com/google/sentencepiece) model.
-[6]. [break.py](https://github.com/ye-kyaw-thu/kh-polarity/blob/main/code/break.py), This code was used for [SentencePiece](https://github.com/google/sentencepiece) segmentation.
+[7]. [break.py](https://github.com/ye-kyaw-thu/kh-polarity/blob/main/code/break.py), This code was used for [SentencePiece](https://github.com/google/sentencepiece) segmentation.

 ### for Modeling